DESelectMC/sfmc/README.md

 See `./samples`.

+## Tests
+Run `npm test tests` to run tests.
+Tests are written using Mocha and Chai.
+Note: Tests are current WIP.

 ## Roadmap
 - Expand methods for Data Extensions
 - Expand methods for Query Activities
 - Methods for folders
 - Methods for user information
 - Methods for Automations
+- More test coverage

 ## Author